caulagi/rust-k8s-demo/docs/setup.md

 # Setting up kubernetes and local development

+**Preparation (required)**: You need to have a postgres database with some quotations loaded.
+You can follow the instructions at https://github.com/caulagi/postgres-quotation.

 You can also **choose one of the options below** (they all do the same thing) for setting up the project locally.